Sustainability? Triple bottom line? CSR?

 SKF works in different ways to interact with key stakeholder groups.
 This allows us to better understand different perspectives and concerns and can respond promptly to external trends.

 External drivers and trends

-SKF’s strategy is developed and refined through an understanding of the external drivers and trends which have the potential to impact our markets, regions and industries.
+SKF’s strategy is developed to answer to external drivers and trends which have the potential to impact our markets.
 These are some of the high level external drivers of relevance to SKF.